madhav-acharya/githubDemo/README.md

 # githubDemo
-This is demo repository of github to get started
+This is demo repository of github to get started.
+Author - Madhav